 With Doppler Labs closing the doors on its business, there is an alternative ready to take its place.
-If you're craving optimal wireless sound is the Nuheara IQ - a crowdfunding success story, which raised ten times its initial target before shipping in January 2017.
+If you're craving optimal wireless sound, the Nuheara IQ is a good fit.
+The crowdfunding success story raised ten times its initial target before shipping in January 2017.
 Much like the Here One earbuds, the IQ focuses on altering how you hear the world around you.
 Also involved is noise cancelling and the ability to mix your own balance between your music and the surrounding world.

 Feature check: Four hours battery life, augmented audio, Android/iOS compatible

 Wareable verdict: Nuheara IQbuds review

 Audio quality and fit are important, but the Jabra Elite Sport are on hand for those looking to take a pair of wireless earbuds out with them during exercise.

 On the tin, you've got it all here - real-time coaching, heart rate tracking and VO2 Max testing, plus sweat and waterproofing.
 However, there's also audio pass-through in order to let you pay attention to the world around you and switch between calls and music.